AnemoCider/Game-Engine-Arch-Notes/GameEngineArch/01_Foundations/03_Foundementals.md

 Workarounds:

 - reducing average memory latency, e.g., cache
-- hiding memory access lantency by arraging CPU to do other work
+- hiding memory access lantency by arranging CPU to do other work
-- minimizing access to main memory by arraging the program's data
+- minimizing access to main memory by arranging the program's data

 #### Memory Cache Hierarchies